Haoming02/sd-forge-couple/README.md

 <br>

 ## Other Parameters
-> These options are shared across all 3 modes
+> These options are not limited to a specific mode

 ### Global Effect